Adibprak0911/Life-insurance---ML-internship-Project/README.md

+#Life Insurance Predictor
-An ML model that predicts Life insurance
+An ML model that predicts Life insurance by using different statistical analysis tools and a RandomForestRegressor for the final model